Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 - Move your head and shoulders to indicate where you want the follower to go.
-  For example, look over your left shoulder when doing a left-side pass and look over your right shoulder when doing a right side pass.
+  For example, look over your left shoulder when doing a left-side pass and look over your right shoulder when doing a right-side pass.
 - When leading a whip, on step 1 pull, on step 2 grip the follower's hand and post it so it does not move.
 Let the follower walk into the left hand so the momentum causes a clockwise rotation.